rotheconrad/00_GATech_6720Class_Lab05/README.md

 ## Step 04: Evaluate the recovered MAGs

-Now that we have clustered our assembled contigs in MAGs, we want to learn something about them.
+Now that we have clustered our assembled contigs into MAGs, we want to learn something about them.
 In theory, each MAG should represent a single sequence-discrete population (species) living in the environment where the metagenomic sample was collected.
 In practice, the automated (or even manual) clustering process is filled with noise and uncertainty.
 Furthermore, we would like to know something about the taxonomic assignments for the bins we've recovered.
 We will use MiGA to evaluate some common genomic metrics and to identify the closest taxonomic assignments of our MAGs.

 In your web browser, upload your MAG(s) to the NCBI Prok section of the MiGA website, give MiGA time to calculate everything, and then explore the results.
 MiGA can take several hours to process results.
 You can move on to Step 05 while you are waiting.